London fintech Curve to power Samsung Pay Card in the UK – TechCrunch

 Tl;dr: The two companies have previous form after Curve added support for Samsung Pay in the U.K. in November, making it easy for Samsung smartphone owners to pay using their mobile phone, regardless of who they bank with.
 Samsung Pay has struggled to get the banking relationships needed to make it anything like a ubiquitous payment option.
 However, Curve cleverly circumvents this with its own Mastercard Curve debit card, which does support Samsung Pay and therefore any bank card added to Curve does too.

-As I wrote when Curve’s Samsung Pay support was unveiled, that’s quite significant for Samsung customers because of the lack of Samsung Pay support from many of the major banks who prefer to build NFC-enabled payments into their own banking apps instead.
+As I wrote when Curve’s Samsung Pay support was unveiled, that’s quite significant for Samsung customers because of the lack of Samsung Pay support from many of the major banks that prefer to build NFC-enabled payments into their own banking apps instead.
 Unlike Apple, which tightly controls the iPhone’s NFC technology and therefore arguably forces banks to work with them, the NFC tech in Samsung and other Android phones can be accessed by third-party developers.
 This means there is less incentive for banks to support competing NFC apps, including digital wallets such as Samsung Pay (or Google Pay, for that matter).

 Curve’s over-the-top banking platform — including via a Samsung Pay Card powered by Curve — closes this loop, essentially supercharging Samsung Pay without the need for Samsung to have direct bank partnerships.

 Of course, in addition, Samsung Pay Card in the U.K. immediately looks more innovative than a credit card with a nice app (à la Apple Card or Samsung’s forthcoming U.S. debit card), benefiting from the unique and increasingly useful feature set that Curve has been painstakingly building over the last few years.
-These include a single view of your card spending that is entirely agnostic to where your money is stored, and things like instant spend notifications, cheaper FX fees than your bank typically charges, peer-to-peer payments from any linked bank account, and the ability to switch payment sources retroactively.
+These include a single view of your card spending that is entirely agnostic to where your money is stored, and things like instant spend notifications, cheaper FX fees than your bank typically charges, peer-to-peer payments from any linked bank account and the ability to switch payment sources retroactively.

 Finally, for Curve itself, the upside is more obvious.
 Samsung, as one of the largest mobile handset makers in the world, can help give Curve’s proposition a major shot in the arm and ensure it gets in front of a swathe of new mainstream users.
 That feels especially important for a fintech that is doing something truly novel, yet whose product can feel quite abstract until you’ve actually started using it on a daily basis.